tajmilur-rahman/toggle-smells/README.md

 # Toggle-Smells

 This Repo contains all files that are related to toggle-smells in chromium source code.
 It contains code files, that can identify smells in other projects as well.
-So far, we identified 6 toggle-smell usage patterns.
-    * Nested usage
+So far, we identified 6 toggle-smell usage patterns * Nested usage
     * Spread usage
     * Dead usage
     * Mixed usage